 How to Soften Brown Sugar

-Luckily, you have a couple of different options to soften your brown sugar, depending on how much time you have and what equipment you have in your kitchen.
+Luckily, you have several different options to soften your brown sugar, depending on how much time you have and what equipment you have in your kitchen.
 Here are five ways that have all passed our tests.

 1. How to Soften Brown Sugar in the Microwave

 To soften brown sugar in the microwave, simply place a slice of sandwich bread in a bowl with your hardened brown sugar, cover with plastic wrap, and microwave for 10 to 20 seconds.
 The brown sugar will absorb the moisture from the bread and soften up.

 To soften brown sugar overnight, place a slice of bread in a zipper-lock bag with the brown sugar and set it aside overnight until the sugar is soft again.
 Like the microwave method, the brown sugar will absorb the moisture from the bread to soften.